Itching down there is no laughing matter. It can be uncomfortable and worrisome.

-“While it doesn’t cause issues most of the time, if too much grow in any place, it can lead to a yeast infection,” Dr. Gelow said.
+“While it doesn’t cause issues most of the time, if too much grows in any place, it can lead to a Candida infection (yeast infection),” Dr. Gelow said.

 Who is at higher risk for getting a yeast infection?

-“Fungus loves moisture (and sugar) and if you’re particularly sweaty, you can be at an increased risk of the normal fungus (or bacteria) that lives on our bodies to then overgrow and cause symptoms,” Dr. Gelow said.
+“Fungus loves moisture (and sugar).
+People who sweat a lot can be at an increased risk of the normal fungus (or bacteria) that lives on our bodies to then overgrow and cause symptoms,” Dr. Gelow said.

-Sugar levels are often higher in those with diabetes (especially in the urine) and any urine that isn’t cleaned after someone uses the bathroom, specifically in those that are uncircumcised, can increase the growth of fungus,” Dr. Gelow said.
+Sugar levels are often higher in those with diabetes (especially in the urine) and any urine that isn’t cleaned after someone uses the bathroom, specifically in ununcircumcised men, can increase the growth of fungus,” Dr. Gelow said.